Editorial Independence Policy

 We disclose any conflicts of interest between our staff, writers and any story should they arise.
 We defer to the INN conflict of interest policy for guidance.

-The Shoestring will disclose any donors who give more than $5,000 within a year.
-Currently, no donors have reached this threshold.
+The Shoestring discloses any donors who give more than $5,000 in a one-year period.
+These donors are: